 After highschool I served my mandatory army-service for 12 months in Braunschweig.
 I suspected this to be a total waste of time in advance and actually it surpassed my expectations in this respect.

-The only positive thing I can take from that period of my life is the fact that I got to know that there is an American Football team in Braunschweig and I joined this team during my army-time.
-Since that team was in the second highest division in Germany, I had the chance to get some time off my army-service to attend practice and go to matches.
+The only positive thing I can take from that period of my life is the fact that I got to know that there is an American Football team, the Braunschweig Lions which I joined this team during my army-time.
+Since that team was in the second highest division in Germany at that time, I had the chance to get some time off my army-service to attend practice and travel to matches.

 During this period I also got my first 386 based PC, running with MS-DOS.
 Graphically a real set-back from my Amiga, but performance-wise that was a pretty good system.